St Bernard Traits

 issues as wobbler syndrome, heart problems, skin disorders,

 and bloating.
-The very size of St Bernards make them susceptible
+The very size of St Bernards make them

-as heart problems, skin problems, bloat and eye problems.
+dysplasia as well as heart problems, skin problems,

-But the rewards of owning one of these gentle giants more
+bloat and eye problems.
+But the rewards of owning one

-than compensates.
-Overall, the Saint Bernard should appear
+the Saint Bernard should appear large and muscular with

-large and muscular with a bright and friendly expression.
+a bright and friendly expression.

 Saint Bernard puppies are absolutely irresistible,

 but without discipline they can soon become unruly.
-Every

-individual.
-Elementary exercises and obedience training
+by any normal individual.
+Elementary exercises and obedience

-(up to about two years old) romp and jump with great vigor,
+Young Saint Bernards (up to about two years old) romp

-and things can go flying, including people.
+and jump with great vigor, and things can go flying,

 A well-trained Saint Bernard is a mellow,